captain-amygdala/pistorm/README.md

 To exit the emulator you can press `Ctrl+C` (on the keyboard or over SSH) or press `Q` on the keyboard connected to the Raspberry Pi.

-The Amiga Gayle IDE emulation can take both hard drive images generated using `makedisk` in the `ide` directory (these have a 1KB header) or headerless RDSK/RDB images created for instance in WinUAE or as empty files.
-The IDE emulation currently has a quirk that may require you to reduce/increase the size of the image file by 2MB in order for it to work.

-Since PiSCSI can now autoboot RDSK hard drive images for Amiga computers, using the IDE controller emulation is not recommended unless you already have a suitable .img file set up for it.
+For Amiga, there is currently no Gayle or IDE controller emulation available, but PiSCSI can now autoboot RDB/RDSK hard drive images (and physical drives), with Kickstart 2.0 and up.
+Check out the readme in `platforms/amiga/piscsi` for more detailed information.

 # FPGA bitstream update :